PLANET V PLATFORM SERVICES - BUYER TERMS AND CONDITIONS

 (d) is required by law, judicial action, recognised stock exchange, governmental department or agency or other regulatory authority to be disclosed.

-10.4 The Customer agrees that we may use its name in a listing of clients for whom we do business and that we may compile one or more case studies based on the Customer’s use of the Platform or the Services.
-Any external use of the case studies will be subject to the Customer’s approval (not to be unreasonably delayed or withheld).
+10.4 Buyer agrees that we may use its name in a listing of clients for whom we do business and that we may compile one or more case studies based on Buyer’s use of the Platform or the Services.
+Any external use of the case studies will be subject to Buyer’s approval (not to be unreasonably delayed or withheld).

 10.5 Neither party will issue a press release or other public announcement in respect of the business relationship connected with these Terms without the prior written approval of the other party.